Marfullsen/Marfullsen/README.md

 </div>

-Hey there, my name is Francisco, alias [Marfullsen](https://marfullsen.github.io/), I'm a software developer, I love working everyday with Vue.js, Vite and Django, as you might guess, I'm very interested in web development.
+Hey there, my name is Francisco, alias [Marfullsen](https://marfullsen.github.io/), I'm a software developer, interested in web development.
 Currently exploring new horizons in fields such as video game development with engines like Godot, Unity and GameMaker.

 - 💻 I’m currently studying Computer Engineering at DuocUC.
 - 🌱 I’m currently exploring 3D modeling and the principles of augmented reality.